How Old Is Your House? 11 Ways to Check Your Home’s Age

 3. Search your home’s address online

 Begin with your favorite search engine, such as Google, Bing, or Yahoo!, by typing in your home address.
 You’ll find that many real estate websites will show the year when your house was built.
-You can also find other websites that have additional information about property taxes, permitting, deeds, or liens.
-By doing some cross referencing of the various dates, you’ll discover what information is the most accurate.
+You can also find other websites with additional information on property taxes, permitting, deeds, or liens.
+By doing some cross-referencing of the various dates, you’ll discover what information is the most accurate.

 Pro search tip: When searching for an address, one way to eliminate unrelated results is to place the core address within quotes.
 This would include placing other words like avenue, street, or road outside the quotation marks.
 For example, in the Google search bar, you might type, “123 Maple” Road.